adrien-be/aleph-whitepaper/chapters/02-existing.md

 ## Blockchain

 DLT[^1] allows us to have a single data silo (albeit specialized) that is spread across all users of the network.
-Smart-Contracts make use of that ability to allow decentralized computing (among other benefits).
+Smart-Contracts make use of the ability to allow decentralized computing (among other benefits).

-Common naming of dApps[^2] is using smart contracts on blockchain platforms like Ethereum.
-A few issues arise from its model:
+DApps[^2] are successfully using smart contracts on blockchain platforms such as Ethereum.
+Note that they are many competitors to Ethereum but it is still by far the most popular blockchain supporting smart contracts.

+However, all this projects suffer these issues:

-- Paid transactions by the user (meaning a dApp user should buy some underlying network asset to use the Dapp)
+- Transactions Fees Paid By Users - meaning users must buy crypto assets to be able to use the DApp
-- Reliance on inclusion in a block (dependant on the block time of the relevant blockchain, making dApps slow)
+- Reliance On Block Inclusion - making dApps slow as it is dependant on the block time of the relevant blockchain
-- On-chain storage is very expensive, making it unsuitable for media content or large documents.
+- Expensive On-chain Storage - making it unsuitable for media content or large documents

 There are a lot of existing blockchain platforms currently active [see @coinmarketcap].